Arnavion/SNKRX/README.md

 [**Check it out on Steam!**](https://store.steampowered.com/app/915310/SNKRX/)

+### Modifications to the original version

+The original version can be found [here.](https://github.com/a327ex/SNKRX) This repository contains patches rebased on top of upstream's master.
+Currently there is one patch:

+1. Remove Steam API calls and checked-in love binaries.

 ### Running

-Download this repository, `cd` into it and then run `engine/love/love.exe --console .`.
-You need to have Steam up to run it successfully.
+Download this repository, `cd` into it and then run `love .` Enjoy!

 ### LICENSE